DHBern/labsforlabs-dh2023-slides/slides.md

 ---

 Perfect Environment for the academia
-We can significantly improve performance and quality of digital projects in labs.
+We can significantly improve performance and quality of digital projects in labs. (**Good practices in lab management**)

 - a team of experts in different fields is working together
 - this symbiosis enables people to do what they do best
+- Possibility to employ Junior-Devs
 - even smaller projects can get hold of this team
-- the lab can be better organized and therefore more efficiant than single developers
+- the lab can be better organized and therefore more efficient than single developers

 --> Strife for specialization

 ---

-Organization
-We have a lot of opportunities to develop workflows that streamline our work and make it less repetitive, more fun and better quality.
+Organization (**Lab lifecycles, Good practices in lab management**) We have a lot of opportunities to develop workflows that streamline our work and make it less repetitive, more fun and better quality.

 - organize work through Github Projects, Jira, or other organization tools